Discovered centuries ago. Rediscovered every day.

-But it wasn't until 1730, when Robert Rocketts began operating a ferry service transporting goods that the site grew into a lively and bustling riverfront town of its own.
-In fact, it was once considered the busiest inland port in America.
+A century later, in 1730, Robert Rocketts began operating a ferry service that transported goods to our riverfront.
+The site grew into a lively and bustling riverfront town – in fact, at one point, this very place was once considered the busiest inland port in America.

-When the Civil War erupted, Rocketts Landing's riverfront location became vital to defending Richmond from naval attack.
-Both banks transformed into the Confederate Navy Yard, home to the ironclad warships and torpedo vessels known as the James River Squadron.
-However, on April 2, 1865, the Navy Yard and its ships succumbed to the infamous fire that destroyed the Confederate Capital.
-Two days later, Abraham Lincoln came ashore at Rocketts Landing to tour the city, still smoldering in the distance.
+When the Civil War erupted both banks of the James transformed into a navy yard, home to warships and torpedo vessels known as the James River Squadron.
+On April 2, 1865, the navy yard and its ships succumbed to the same fire that destroyed downtown Richmond.
+Two days later, Abraham Lincoln came ashore at Rocketts Landing to tour the city, which still smoldered in the distance.

 Much of our history can still be experienced.
 In 1866, David G. Yuengling founded the James River Brewery at Rocketts.
 The brewery closed in 1879, but its cavern entrances can be still be seen from our Old Main Street.
 Also on site, the Richmond Cedar Works Manufacturing Co., now home to condos, created ice-cream makers, ice chests and other household items from 1884 to 1967.
 And the Boathouse Restaurant is built around the 1887 Power Plant building.
 This building powered Richmond’s trolley system, which ran from 1888 to 1949.